 Equally visible, but perhaps less commonly understood as a mission, is our commitment to regularly work with students from the University of Dubuque Theological Seminary, helping to train and shape their ministries to the Christian church at large.
 We, in turn, benefit from their new ideas and enthusiasms.
 As a congregation, we have worked directly with sixteen students in the past eighteen years.
 In addition, through our pastor, we have worked with an additional ten seminary students based in other Jo Daviess County towns.
 After completing their Supervising Practice of Ministry program with us (or with our pastor) these students have gone on to lead churches located almost literally from coast to coast, serving congregations in Colorado, Florida, Idaho, Illinois, Iowa, Kansas, Louisiana, Minnesota, Ohio, Oklahoma, Pennsylvania, South Dakota, Virginia and Wisconsin, as well as overseas in Korea.
 For photos and more information about our Supervised Practice of Ministry program, click here.

-We also have or had relationships with several missions overseas: Rev. Doug and Elaine Baker in Northern Ireland, Rev. Brenda Harcourt, who works with the Presbyterian Church of East Africa in Kenya, as well as our relationship with the Linus Waruiru Day Care Centre in Meru (central Kenya) and the biblical translation work of one of our own families in South Asia—in an area where identifying them further could cause them danger.
+We also have or had relationships with several missions overseas: Chenoa Stock, who works with the Evangelical Church of Peru (IEP) and the Joining Hands Peru Network in Peru; Dr. Doug Tilton, who is the regional liaison for PC(USA) mission co-workers in Southern Africa; the biblical translation work of one of our own families in South Asia—in an area where identifying them further could cause them danger; and our on-going relationship with Linus Waruiru Day Care Centre in Kanyakine, Kenya.
+We previously supported the work of Rev. Doug and Elaine Baker in Northern Ireland and Rev. Brenda Harcourt, with the Presbyterian Church of East Africa in Kenya prior to their respective retirements.
 For photos and more information on these projects, click here.

 Our most popular hands-on mission is our twice-a-year trip to serve lunch at the Dubuque Rescue Mission, which is a ministry to homeless people.
 For photos of one of our most recent service at the Mission, click here.